15 Potential Health Benefits Of Avocado Leaf

 These chemicals might help the liver work better, which is important for getting rid of toxins from the body.

-6. May Help Regulate Blood Pressure Levels
+6. Regulate Blood Pressure Levels

 Some studies have shown that certain compounds in avocado leaves may be able to help lower blood pressure.